X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Discussion

-We should stress once again, however, that our treatment of Be-XRB X-ray luminosities is only a rough estimate based on empirical data of the peak luminosities of observed sources in the galaxy, which might overestimate their brightness \citep[luminosities are calculated using the fitting formula from][]{2006ApJ...653.1410D}.
+We should stress once again, however, that our treatment of Be-XRB X-ray luminosities is only a rough estimate based on empirical data of the peak luminosities of observed sources in the galaxy, which might overestimate their brightness \citep[luminosities are calculated using the fitting formula from][]{2006ApJ...653.1410D}\boldred{, while still approximately matching the total number of Be XRBs to observations (as seen in Fig.~\ref{fig:default_donor_type})}.
 Thus, their contribution to the synthetic XLFs presented throughout the paper should only be considered as an order of magnitude estimate.
-SFXTs are transients with wind-fed OB-type supergiant donors \citep[peak luminosities $\sim 10^{36}$~erg~s$^{-1}$;][]{2006ESASP.604..165N}.
-However, we do not consider SFXTs in our calculations.
-The mechanisms that cause these systems to be transients are not fully understood and due to their low luminosities (which is at the sensitivity limit of most extra-galactic surveys outside the local group), they provide limited insights by comparisons between our synthetic XLFs and the observed XLFs.
+Super-fast X-ray transients are transients with wind-fed OB-type supergiant donors \citep[peak luminosities $\sim 10^{36}$~erg~s$^{-1}$;][]{2006ESASP.604..165N}.
+However, we do not consider super-fast X-ray transients in our calculations.
+The mechanisms that cause these systems to be transients are not fully understood and due to their low luminosities (which is at the sensitivity limit of most extragalactic surveys outside the local group), they provide limited insights by comparisons between our synthetic XLFs and the observed XLFs.